A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems: Introduction

 \section{Introduction}

 {Let $(\cX,\norm{\cdot}_{\cX})$ and $(\cY,\norm{\cdot}_{\cY})$ be finite dimensional, normed vector spaces.} In this paper, we study the following saddle point~(SP) problem: where $f:\cX\rightarrow \reals\cup\{+\infty\}$ and $h:\cY\rightarrow \reals\cup\{+\infty\}$ are convex functions (possibly nonsmooth) and $\Phi:\cX\times\cY\rightarrow \reals$ is a \sa{continuous function with certain differentiability properties}, convex in $x$ and concave in $y$.
 Our objective is to design an efficient first-order method to compute a saddle point of the structured convex-concave function $\cL$ in~\eqref{eq:original-problem}.
 The problem $(P)$ covers a broad class of optimization problems, e.g., convex optimization with nonlinear conic constraints which itself includes LP, QP, QCQP, SOCP, and SDP as its subclasses.
 Indeed, consider , $f$ is convex (possibly nonsmooth), $g$ is convex with a Lipschitz continuous gradient, $G:\cX\rightarrow \cY^*$ is a smooth $\cK$-convex , Lipschitz function having \sa{a Lipschitz continuous Jacobian}.
-Various optimization problems that frequently arise in many important applications are special cases of the conic problem in \eqref{eq:conic_problem}, e.g., primal or dual formulations of $\ell_1$ or $\ell_2$-norm soft margin SVM, ellipsoidal kernel machines~\cite{shivaswamy2007ellipsoidal}, kernel matrix learning~\cite{gonen2011multiple,lanckriet2004learning}, \eyh{etc.} Using Lagrangian duality, one can equivalently write \eqref{eq:conic_problem} as
+Various optimization problems that frequently arise in many important applications are special cases of the conic problem in \eqref{eq:conic_problem}, e.g., primal or dual formulations of $\ell_1$ or $\ell_2$-norm soft margin SVM, ellipsoidal kernel machines~\cite{shivaswamy2007ellipsoidal}, kernel matrix learning~\cite{gonen2011multiple,lanckriet2004learning} etc. Using Lagrangian duality, one can equivalently write \eqref{eq:conic_problem} as which is a special case of \eqref{eq:original-problem}, i.e., $\Phi(x,y)=g(x)+\fprod{G(x),y}$ and $h(y)=\ind{\cK^*}(y)$ is the indicator function of $\cK^*$, where {$\cK^*\subseteq\cY$} denotes the dual cone of $\cK$.